Shazil81/IPL_Data_Analysis/README.md

 ##  Objectives

-- Clean and preprocess IPL match and delivery data using SQL
+- Clean and Preprocess IPL match and delivery data using SQL
 - Perform detailed analysis to extract key performance insights
 - Visualize trends, patterns, and top performers using:
   - Python (Jupyter Notebook)